keenan/Cordova-Phonegap-Record-Permission/README.md

 ## Compatibility ##

- * This plug in has been tested with Cordova/PhoneGap 2.1.0 and should support 2.x project.
+ * This plug in has been tested with Cordova/PhoneGap 2.1.0 and should support 2.x projects.
  * It has been tested on iOS 5.1, 6.0, 6.1 & 7.0

 ## Adding the Plugin to your project ##